jeremylindsayni/OpenDataNI.Contrib/README.md

 * a format that's easily readable by a person but not by a machine (e.g. PDF), with an invite for someone from the community to convert to machine readable format
 * incomplete

 Issues can be submitted with the dataset describing problems or work that needs to be done before the data could be promoted to the OpenData NI portal.
+If you can help out, check out our issues page - some issues are labelled as 'good place to start' if you want to get involved!

 ## Data sets